-A common place this shows up is computed property names in types and interfaces: the key has to be something TypeScript can treat as a literal (or a unique symbol).
+A common place this shows up is computed property names in types and interfaces: the key has to be something TypeScript can treat as a literal type (or a unique symbol).

 let myKey = "id"; // TypeScript sees this as type 'string', not specifically "id"